PX4/PX4-user_guide/en/companion_computer/pixhawk_rpi.md

 roslaunch mavros px4.launch fcu_url:=/dev/ttyACM0 gcs_url:=udp://@laptop_IP
 ```

-Ps.: It is not possible to configure XRCE_DDS_0_CFG = USB (/dev/ttyACM0 port).
+PS.: It is not possible to configure XRCE_DDS_0_CFG = USB (/dev/ttyACM0 port).
 So, the Pixhawk XRCE_DDS communication would not work on laptop via USB.